pletzer/python-oop-novice/_episodes/05-dunder.md

         self._color = color

     def plot(self, function):
-        '''Plot a function of a single argument.
+        """Plot a function of a single argument.
-        The line is plotted in the colour specified by color, and with width linewidth.'''
+        The line is plotted in the colour specified by color, and with width linewidth."""
         fig, ax = subplots()
         x = linspace(self.x_min, self.x_max, 1000)
         ax.plot(x, function(x), color=self._color, linewidth=self.linewidth)